tobeva/tobeva.com/content/about/cad/_index.md

 With graphics 60Hz is usually the goal, which means you have 16.7 milliseconds to generate the next frame.
-The Phantom however had to be updated at 1000Hz to generate realistic forces!
-Hitting this strict limit meant you only had 1 millisecond to do the force computation.
-It required a large number of performance tricks and optimizations to run that fast.
+The Phantom however had to be updated at 1000Hz to generate realistic forces.
+Hitting this strict limit meant you only had 1 millisecond to do the force computation!
+We used a large number of performance tricks and optimizations to run that fast.

 ![Phantom](phantom.jpg)